thalassa-cloud/terraform-provider-thalassa/docs/resources/loadbalancer_listener.md

 - `loadbalancer_id` (String) The ID of the loadbalancer to create the listener on
 - `name` (String) Name of the Loadbalancer Listener
-- `organisation_id` (String) Reference to the Organisation of the Loadbalancer Listener.
-If not provided, the organisation of the (Terraform) provider will be used.
 - `port` (Number) The port the listener is listening on
 - `protocol` (String) The protocol the listener is using
 - `target_group_id` (String) The ID of the target group to attach to the listener